-lssues Actions Implementing Agency Climate Change Developing a phased low-carbon and climate-resilient development strategy MoEFCC, DoE, FD, MoE 2.
-Strengthen resilience and adaptive capacity Integrate CC measures into national development strategy 4.
+lssues Actions Implementing Agency Climate Change 1.
+Developing a phased low-carbon and climate-resilient development strategy MoEFCC, DoE, FD and MoE 2.
+Strengthen resilience and adaptive capacity 3.
+Integrate CC measures into national development strategy 4.
 Allocation of funds for CC measures 5.
 Inventory of GHGs 6.
-Promotion of renewable energy Impart education, awareness raising, human and institutional capacity 8.
-Strengthening early warning for CC disasters CBD Sustainable management of natural forests MoEFCC, DoE, FD, MoA 2.
+Promotion of renewable energy 7.
+Impart education, awareness raising, human and institutional capacity 8.
+Strengthening early warning for CC disasters CBD 1.
+Sustainable management of natural forests MoEFCC, DoE, FD and MoA 2.
 Expansion of forest cover in available areas 3.
 Afforestation of degraded /denuded forests 4.
 Development of strategy for management and expansion of protected and ecologically critical areas in terrestrial and marine ecosystems (PAs, ECAs) 5.
 Expansion of forest areas under co- management 6.
 Control of alien species 7.
 Inventory of species of flora and fauna 8.
 Mobilization of aid and REDD+ funds for promotion of forests 9.
-Participatory governance of forests UNCCD Identifying and mapping of desertified areas MoEFCC, DoE, FD, MoA Identifying of appropriate forest species for desertified areas 3.
+Participatory governance of forests UNCCD 1.
+Identifying and mapping of desertified areas MoEFCC, DoE, FD and MoA 2.
+Identifying of appropriate forest species for desertified areas 3.
 Expansion of forest cover 4.
 Mulching/green manuring of desertified lands 5.
-Digging of ditches and narrow canals
+Digging of ditches and narrow canals lssues Actions Implementing Agency UNCLOS III 1.
+Development of a comprehensive strategy and plan for protection of EEZ for sustainable harvest of ocean, sea and marine resources MoEFCC, DoE, FD and MoFL 2.
+Development of a plan for reduction and control of marine pollution 3.
+Promotion of education and research on marine biology and oceanography 4.
+Mapping of stakeholders involved in protection and management of EEZ and delineation of their roles 5.
+Protection and expansion of mangrove forests.
+6. Inventory of coral reefs 7.
+Expansion of fishing fleets in partnership with private sector 8.
+Development of national, regional and global partnerships. for managing marine resources and control of pollution 9.
+Initiatives for transfer of marine technology Ramsar 1.
+Inventory of wetlands MoEFCC, DoE, FD and Convention 2.
+Development of a plan for protection and recovery of encroached wetlands MoFL 3.
+Development of a plan for wetland fishery development 4.
+Protection and expansion of Ramsar and World Heritage sites 5.
+Census of migratory species of birds and wildlife Strengthen the means of 1.
+Strengthen domestic resource mobilization MoEFCC, DoE, FD, ERD, MoFA, MoST and implementation and revitalize the global partnership for sustainable development 2.
+Strengthen foreign resource mobilization from bilateral, multilateral and INGO Development partners 3.
+Develop a plan for foreign investment promotion 4.
+Enhance North-South, South-South and triangular regional and international cooperation on access to science, technology and innovation 5.
+Mobilize the development, transfer, dissemination and diffusion of environmentally sound technologies 6.
+Mobilize int'l support for implementing effective and targeted capacity-building for SD

-Table 4.5.1: Actions for Environment and International Ob oligations --- ------------
+Table 4.5.1: Actions for Environment and International Ob ligations --- -----------